Divyaanshvats/Emotion-Mirror/README.md

 ## System Workflow

 1. Capture live video frames from the webcam.
-2. Detect faces using OpenCV's Haar Cascade classifier.
+2. Detect one or more faces using OpenCV's Haar Cascade classifier.
-3. Extract the detected face region.
+3. Extract each detected face region.
 4. Perform emotion analysis using DeepFace.
+5. Maintain independent emotion buffers for each detected face.
-5. Smooth predictions across multiple frames to reduce fluctuations.
+6. Smooth predictions across multiple frames to reduce fluctuations.
-6. Apply custom post-processing logic to improve emotion sensitivity.
+7. Apply custom post-processing logic to improve emotion sensitivity.
-7. Display the dominant emotion, confidence score, and emotion distribution in real time.
+8. Display the dominant emotion, confidence score, and emotion distribution in real time.

 ## Key Enhancements